jive-sh/jive/README.md

 # development

 All work is done through the `chaine` CLI.
-Install [bun](https://bun.sh/) then run `source ./startup.sh` to make it available.
+Install node then run `source ./startup.sh` to make it available.

 # tech stack

 - cdK8s
 - Kafka (will do reverse ETL pattern if needed)
 - Expo for mobile and web (React native web)
-- GraphQL w/ Hasura atop a Postgres DB
-- genql GraphQL client
+- Convex
 - [Hashicorp Vault](https://www.youtube.com/watch?v=VYfl-DpZ5wM) for secrets management
 - services emit open telemetry and it's consumed by prometheus, loki. grafana for observability viz ([article](https://mrintegrity.medium.com/monitoring-from-scratch-ea2b83a8f8a5))
 - backstage for service registry and team configuration